snoogans775/processing-playground-react/README.md

 handlers should be robust enough to accept digital inputs from a variety of sensors.

 - Sandpiles -
-A mathematical algrorithm that can be modified to create very complex geometry with very minor changes to the input paramaters.
+A mathematical algrorithm that can be modified to create very complex geometry with very minor changes to the input parameters.